 God created the sea, the Frisian the coast

 If you have ever walked on these endless flats and sank into the wet clay to your knees or even deeper, you know walking the flats is tiring.
 And, a bit frightening too.
 As a boy, author of this post once spotted a full-grown cow in a ditch on the salt marshes, with only its head and backbone sticking above the clay.
 You could tell it had enough of this mud-bath retreat and did not want to turn into a water buffalo.
 Luckily, the animal was still alive and the owner was notified, of course.
-Anyway, if you ever have shoveled earth for a full day, you know this is hard work.
+Anyway, if you ever have shovelled earth for a full day, you know this is hard work.
 Imagine it is wet clay you are shoveling.
 If you ever have stood in the sea during spring for a full day, you know it is cold too.

-Well, the mud worker combined everything of the above.
+Well, the mud worker combined everything above.
 With their hard labour, mud workers slowly took back land from the sea.
 Land that had been lost over the last thousand years or so.
 The reclamation of this land was emotional and belonged to the psyche of the northerners, of Germany and of the Netherlands: the Frisians, the Jutes, and the Saxons.

-The traditional way of reclaiming land was to start building low dikes of earth on the salt marshes to speed up sedimentation.
-From the twentieth century onward, these dikes were replaced by low dams made of two rows of wooden pools filled with brushwood in between.
+The traditional way of reclaiming land was to start building low dykes of earth on the salt marshes to speed up sedimentation.
+From the twentieth century onward, these dykes were replaced by low dams made of two rows of wooden pools filled with brushwood in between.
 The so-called rijsdams or Lahnungs mentioned earlier.
-The Dutch copied this technique which was already practiced in region Schleswig-Holstein in Germany.
-But whereas in Germany construction of rijsdams was restricted to the already silted up tidal marshlands itself, in the Netherlands rijsdams were constructed on the adjacent mud flats as well.
-Indeed, on the sea floor itself.
-Only accessible at low tide.
-It were rows placed both transversely and parallel to the main dike.
-Thus creating mud fields of exactly hundred square meters.
+The Dutch copied this technique, which was already practiced in the region of Schleswig-Holstein in Germany.
+But whereas in Germany the construction of rijsdams was restricted to the already silted up tidal marshlands themselves, in the Netherlands rijsdams were constructed on the adjacent mudflats as well.
+Indeed, on the sea floor itself, only accessible at low tide.
+They were rows placed both transversely and parallel to the main dyke, thus creating mud fields of exactly one hundred square meters.